kahua/Gauche-dbd-mysql/README.md

 ## PREREQUISITES

-* Gauche 0.8.6 or later
+* Gauche 0.9.7 or later
 * MySQL 5.0 or later
 * MySQL client development library & header files

-If you build from the source repository instead of tarball, you also need autoconf 2.59 or later.
+(If you're using Gauche 0.9.6 or before, see 'Using with pre-0.9.7 Gauche' section below).

 ## PREPARATION